LOG-postech/SAM-overparam/README.md

 ## Abstract

-Training an overparameterized neural network can yield minimizers of the same level of training loss and yet different generalization capabilities.
-With evidence that indicates a correlation between sharpness of minima and their generalization errors, increasing efforts have been made to develop an optimization method to explicitly find flat minima as more generalizable solutions.
-This sharpness-aware minimization (SAM) strategy, however, has not been studied much yet as to how overparameterization can actually affect its behavior.
-In this work, we analyze SAM under varying degrees of overparameterization and present both empirical and theoretical results that suggest a critical influence of overparameterization on SAM.
-Specifically, we first use standard techniques in optimization to prove that SAM can achieve a linear convergence rate under overparameterization in a stochastic setting.
-We also show that the linearly stable minima found by SAM are indeed flatter and have more uniformly distributed Hessian moments compared to those of SGD.
-These results are corroborated with our experiments that reveal a consistent trend that the generalization improvement made by SAM continues to increase as the model becomes more overparameterized.
-We further present that sparsity can open up an avenue for effective overparameterization in practice.
+Training an overparameterized neural network can yield minimizers of different generalization capabilities despite the same level of training loss.
+With evidence that suggests a correlation between sharpness of minima and their generalization errors, increasing efforts have been made to develop an optimization method to explicitly find flat minima as more generalizable solutions.
+However, this sharpness-aware minimization (SAM) strategy has not been studied much yet as to whether and how it is affected by overparameterization.

+In this work, we analyze SAM under overparameterization of varying degrees and present both empirical and theoretical results that indicate a critical influence of overparameterization on SAM.
+Specifically, we conduct extensive numerical experiments across various domains, and show that there exists a consistent trend that SAM continues to benefit from increasing overparameterization.
+We also discover compelling cases where the effect of overparameterization is more pronounced or even diminished along with a series of ablation studies.
+On the theoretical side, we use standard techniques in optimization and prove that SAM can achieve a linear rate of convergence under overparameterization in a stochastic setting.
+We also show that overparameterization can improve generalization of SAM based on an analysis of two-layer networks, and further, that the linearly stable minima found by SAM have more uniform Hessian moments compared to SGD.

 ![fig](./figures/main.png)